 If you have any queries relating to this privacy notice or the way your data is being processed through this website then please contact Michael Thomas.
 If you are dissatisfied with their response please contact the University Webmaster

-The University processes all data collected within the VLE in compliance with the Data Protection Act 1998.
+The University processes all data collected within Minerva in compliance with the Data Protection Act 1998.
 For more information see the current Code of Practice.

-Use of the VLE must be in compliance with the ISS Use of University Computer Systems policy.
+Use of Minerva must be in compliance with the Use of University Computer Systems policy.